leoyala/leoyala.github.io/_posts/2021-05-13-favourite_quotes.md

 <p class="first-p">
   <span class="first-word">Quotes are</span> usually something that speaks to everyone in one way or another.
 I have
 collected the quotes that I have read over the years and that speak to me in a profound manner.
-I try to live by some of this quotes, not always succeeding but always trying, because in the end that is all we do, to try.
+I try to live by some of these quotes, not always succeeding but always trying, because in the end that is all we do, to try.
 </p>

 <div class="blockquote-wrapper">